 - FontSize, positive numeric scalar specifying the relative font size.
 Defaults to 1 in getPanelDefault. - PointSize, positive numeric scalar specifying the relative point size.
 Defaults to 1 in getPanelDefault. - LegendPosition, string specifying the position of the legend on the plot.
 Defaults to "Bottom" in getPanelDefault.
-The other valid choice is "Right".
+Other valid choices include "Right" and "None".